-I have been cooking much more fish on the BBQ recently.
-I had seen Ray Wings in my local Waitrose, which made me a little curious about what they would be like.
+I’ve been cooking much more fish on the BBQ recently and had seen Ray Wings in my local Waitrose, which made me a little curious about what they would be like.
 I had never tried tasting them, nevermind cooking them before.

 I searched the internet for a recipe and found one on BBC Good Food which looked pretty good, so set about cooking these wings with a couple of tweaks to the ingredients and also the cooking method.